OpenMDAO/OpenMDAO-Framework/docs/basics/assembly.rst

             self.driver.workflow.add('paraboloid')

-We can see here that components that you use the `configure` method to add things into an assembly.
+We can see here that you use the `configure` method to add things into an assembly.
 Within the `configure` method, you use the ``add`` method which takes a valid OpenMDAO name and a corresponding component instance as its arguments.
 This adds the instance to the OpenMDAO model using the given name.
 In this case then, the Paraboloid is accessed via ``self.paraboloid``.

+Notice that we never added any kind of driver, but we still referenced it to add `paraboloid` to the workflow.
+Assemblies always have a default driver, which simply runs once through its workflow.
+In later tutorials, we'll show you how to replace the default driver with something else like an optimzier.
+For now though, our models just run once through their workflows.

 .. _`Connecting-Components`: